Martin36/FEVER2021_SharedTask/README.md

     --out_path=tfidf/
 ```
 The `--use_stemming` argument will reduce each word in the corpus to its stemmed version before calculating the TF-IDF matrix.
-If that argument is removed, stemming will not used and the creation of the matrix will go significantly faster.
+If that argument is removed, stemming will not be used and the creation of the matrix will go significantly faster.

 To create the TF-IDF matrix for the titles, run the following code: